Lumberjanes

 Lumberjanes is a comic book series created by Shannon Watters, Grace Ellis, Gus Allen, and ND Stevenson and published via the Boom Box! imprint of Boom!
 Studios.
 The story follows a group of girls spending summer at a scout camp, and the strange creatures and supernatural phenomena they encounter there.
 Originally planned as an eight-part series, the comic was made an ongoing series following strong sales and critical acclaim.
 The comic series came to a close after 75 issues with a one-shot finale in December 2020, ending its six-year-run.

 Publication history

 Lumberjanes came about as the result of Boom!
 Studios editor Shannon Watters approaching writer Grace Ellis in the hopes of creating a girl-centric comic series.
 After settling on a story set at a summer camp, the pair brought in Gus Allen for initial character designs and ND Stevenson as a co-writer.
 The series would be the second published on Boom!
 Studios' Boom!
 Box imprint, which aimed to feature experimental, creator-driven work by writers and artists from outside the mainstream comics industry.
 A single eight-issue story arc was originally planned, but shortly after the release of the second issue, Boom!
 Studios announced that Lumberjanes would become an ongoing series.

-The Lumberjanes characters were featured in a six-part crossover with DC Comics's Gotham Academy in June 2016.
+The Lumberjanes characters were featured in a six issue crossover miniseries with DC Comics's Gotham Academy series written by Chynna Clugston Flores with art by Rosemary Valero-O'Connell.
+The series titled Lumberjanes/Gotham Academy, was released between June and November 6, 2016.